-Quest recommends you set these parameters as suggested here:
+Quest recommends you set these parameters as detailed below.

-MAPI error-retry features for Migrator for Notes to Exchange-exchange connections
+MAPI error retry features for Migrator for Notes to Exchange-exchange connections

 Migrator for Notes to Exchange lets you configure the Data Migration Wizard to retry MAPI calls to Exchange and/or Office 365 when issues occur.
 In some environments, MAPI communications/connectivity can be occasionally interrupted, which may lead to incomplete migration results.
-The new features control MAPI retries when certain errors are encountered.
+This feature controls MAPI retries when certain errors are encountered.